hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 ##### 61 CAPTURED

 The warrior regains consciousness and finds themself held captive by the warband that won the scenario.
 If their own warband won or if there was no winner then the warband that put them out of action captures them.
 If none of the above apply then re-roll this result.
 The capturing player may ransom the captive hero back to their owner's warband at a price of their choosing, though the owning player cannot refuse a ransom of less than 20gc.
 If no ransom occurs the owning player may force the next scenario to be The Rescue as they attempt to retrieve their comrade.
 Captives may be sold to slavers at a price of D6x5 GC.
 Undead may kill their captive and gain a new Zombie.
 The Possessed may sacrifice the prisoner.
 The leader of the warband will gain +D3 Experience if they do so.
-Captives who are exchanged or ransomed retain all their weapons, armor and equipment.
+Captives who are exchanged or ransomed retain all their weapons, armour and equipment.
 If the ransom is not met and the captive is sold to slavers/sacrificed etc then the capturing player may keep their equipment.

 ##### 62-63 HARDENED